blankenberg/anvio.org/help/8/index.md

 <tbody>
 <tr style="border:none;">
     <td class="program-td">
         <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-search-functions](programs/anvi-search-functions)**</span>. <span markdown="1">Search functions in an anvi&#x27;o contigs database or genomes storage.
 Basically, this program searches for one or more search terms you define in functional annotations of genes in an anvi&#x27;o contigs database, and generates multiple reports.
-The default report simply tells you which contigs contain genes with functions matching to serach terms you used, useful for viewing in the interface.
-You can also request a much more comprehensive report, which gives you anything you might need to know for each hit and serach term</span>.
+The default report simply tells you which contigs contain genes with functions matching to search terms you used, useful for viewing in the interface.
+You can also request a much more comprehensive report, which gives you anything you might need to know for each hit and search term</span>.
     </td>
 </tr>
 <tr>